A Combined Preconditioning Strategy for Nonsymmetric Systems: Applications and numerical results

-The application we consider comes from a nonsymmetric Discontinuous Galerkin discretization of an elliptic problem.
+The application we consider comes from a nonsymmetric Discontinuous Galerkin discretization of an elliptic problem, which was the starting motivation of this work.
 In \cite{paola-blanca1,paola-blanca2}, additive and multiplicative Schwarz preconditioners were developed for the solution of the above algebraic system.
 In both works, the authors show that the GMRES convergence theory cannot be applied for explaining the observed convergence since the preconditioned system does not satisfy the {\it sufficient} conditions for such theory.
 Here we aim at comparing the performance of the different preconditioners introduced in the previous sections, for such discretizations.\\

-More precisely, we consider the following model problem in $\Omega = [0,1]^2 $:
+More precisely, we consider the following model problem on the unit square with domain $\Omega = [0,1]^2 $:

 where the right hand side $ f $ is chosen so the exact solution is $ u^{\ast} = \sin(\pi x) \sin(\pi y)$, and we focus on the Incomplete Interior Penalty Discontinuous Galerkin (IIPG) \cite{IIPG04} discretization of the above model problem, with linear discontinuous finite element space (denoted by $V^{DG}$) on a shape regular triangulation of $ \Omega$, denoted by $\mathcal{T}_h$.
 The resulting method reads: {\it Find $u \in V^{DG}$} such that